FreemoX/nitc/README.md

   <li>-ci --copy-import<br>
     Runs both -c and -i in sequence.
 Note that this might take too long and get timed out.
 Use at your own risk
   <li>-v --version<br>
-    Display the installed version of Proximport
+    Display the installed version of Proximport along with a recent versions history